National Register of Historic Places listings in Kenosha County, Wisconsin

 This is a list of the National Register of Historic Places listings in Kenosha County, Wisconsin.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Kenosha County, Wisconsin, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

 There are 29 properties and districts listed on the National Register in the county.
 Another two properties were once listed but have been removed.
+All but four of these are located inside the county seat, Kenosha, Wisconsin.